pytorch/vision/references/depth/stereo/README.md

 torchrun --nproc_per_node 1 --nnodes 1 cascade_evaluation.py --dataset middlebury2014-train --batch-size 1 --dataset-root $dataset_root --model crestereo_base --weights CREStereo_Base_Weights.CRESTEREO_ETH_MBL_V1
 ```

 This should give an **mae of about 1.416** on the train set of `Middlebury2014`.
 Results may vary slightly depending on the batch size and the number of GPUs.
-For the most accurate resuts use 1 GPU and `--batch-size 1`.
+For the most accurate results use 1 GPU and `--batch-size 1`.
 The created log file should look like this, where the first key is the number of cascades and the nested key is the number of recursive iterations:

 ```
 Dataset: middlebury2014-train @size: [384, 512]: